Skip to main content

 • Bank account KYC (Know Your Customer) verification.

-• Name consistency with PAN card and other documents.
+• Name consistency with the other uploaded documents.

 Bank Passbook or Cancelled Cheque